DragonHunt3r/CCQuarry/README.md

 ## Startup
 Download all modules and run `quarry` to start the application.
 Then enter length, width and depth.
+You can use our downloader `pastebin get xxC3Q3CT updater` to fetch (or update) all modules for you.

 ## Features
 * Application will automatically restart after server loads (requires application to be called "quarry")